Record Player Sounds Distorted? Follow These Solutions

 The tracking force and anti-skate settings are responsible for allowing the stylus to fetch perfect sound signals from the record grooves.
 An imperfect adjustment of these two can cause a lot of distortion in sound.

-Talking about tracking force, in simple words, a tracking force is a force that the tonearm adds on the stylus which helps the stylus reach the perfect depth inside the record grooves to fetch both high-frequency and low-frequency audio signals.
+Talking about tracking force, it is a force that the tonearm adds on the stylus which helps the stylus reach the perfect depth inside the record grooves to fetch both high-frequency and low-frequency audio signals.

 check turntable tracking force

-Every cartridge has a recommended tracking force so if you set the tracking force too low then your stylus can skip or even jump on the records.
-On the other hand, if the tracking force is too high then your stylus will be forced to go deeper inside the grooves which will eventually damage your records as well as your stylus.
+Every cartridge has a recommended tracking force so if you set the tracking force too low then your stylus can skip or even jump on the records and if the tracking force is too high then your stylus will be forced to go deeper inside the grooves which will eventually damage your records as well as your stylus.

 On the other hand, talking about anti-skating, this feature prevents the stylus from skating over the records.
 In simple words, it helps the stylus to maintain its position inside the grooves while the platter is spinning.